xmen4xp/graph-framework-for-microservices/docs/getting_started/AppDatamodelUsageWorkflow.md

 ## Usage examples with Nexus Tools

 ```
-# Portforward the services Nexus API Gw and GraphQL to access the datamodel objects
+# Port forward the services Nexus API Gw and GraphQL to access the datamodel objects
 kubectl port-forward svc/nexus-api-gw 5000:80 -n default &
 ```